ATNF/askapsdp/README.txt

 Additional repositories (eg svnComputing/AutoBuild)
 =======================
-Build first Tools, then ThirdPartyLibraries and finally the Code directory.
+Build first Tools, then 3rdParty and finally the Code directory.
 In each case the command is: python setup.py -q install